Skip to Main Content

 Long Quotation (Direct quotation over three lines of words)

-• A long quotation should be introduced with a colon and presented in an intended paragraph without any quotation marks, and include a pinpoint reference in the footnote.
+• A long quotation should be introduced with a colon and presented in an indented paragraph without quotation marks, and include a pinpoint reference in the footnote.

 Click to see an example